rubrikinc/terraform-provider-polaris/docs/guides/permissions.md

 ```
 When the permissions for a feature changes the permissions data source will reflect this generating a diff for the
 role definition and service principal resources.
 Applying the diff will first update the permissions of the service
-principal's role definition and then notify Polaris about the update.
+principal's role definition and then notify RSC about the update.

 ## GCP
 For GCP permissions are managed through a service account.
 When the status of a project feature is `missing-permissions`